factopolis/factopolis/content/claim/122-prisoners-obama-released-from-gitmo-returned-to-battlefield.md

       the battlefield.
 That’s just under 6 percent of the total transferred since 2009.
     url: http://www.cbsnews.com/news/trump-incorrectly-claims-122-gitmo-detainees-released-under-obama-returned-to-battlefield/
-  - name: The Independent
+  - checker: the-independent
     short:
       113 of ‘122 vicious prisoners’ mentioned by President were released by Bush administration
     url: https://www.independent.co.uk/news/world/americas/donald-trump-guantanamo-barack-obama-vicious-prisoners-122-terrorists-released-bush-administration-a7616096.html
-  - name: Snopes
+  - checker: snopes
     short:
       The majority of those detainees (113) were released under the administration of President George W. Bush, only 9 were